Graduate (PhD) Applicants

 Prospective students (or current new students) who wish to apply for fellowships early on:

 Prospective or new students who wish to apply for their own individual fellowships, however, are more than welcome (and these are great for your personal career development and demonstrate a competitive advantage for later stages).
-These funds will support your stipend and research funding will be supported by Dr. Crawford.
+These funds will support your stipend and research funding will remain supported by Dr. Crawford.

 Options could include (but aren't limited to):